Shiyao-611/wesley-shiyao.wang.github.io/_pages/includes/honers copy.md

 ## Ongoing Research Papers
-- Early life Diaster Exposure and Long-term Health Risk Effect: A Life-span Empirical Evidence from China *with Xinzhen Zhang et al*, **Under Review** at Journal of Environmental Economics and Management (IF 5.9)
+- Childhood Diaster Exposure and Long-term Health Risk Effect: A Life-span Empirical Evidence from China *with Xinzhen Zhang et al*, **Under Review** at Journal of Environmental Economics and Management (IF 5.9)

 - Gender Differences in Positions: Evidence from Civil Servants Recruitment , *with Hanyu Zhu and Junjian Yi*, **Forthcoming**